anshulsingh6040/ATLAS/README.md

 * For saying bye to ATLAS : see ya, see you, exit, quit, bye, toodles.
 * For Windows parental control : WPC/wpc
 * For calendar : calc (you can also ask like: can you help me with some calculations?)
+* For writing a custom email message: MAil/Email/custome

+NOTE: The keywords mentioned above are case sensitive.
+If you want ATLAS to use these keywords then you can either give input of these keywords as one word or you can include these keywords in any sentence as they are described.

 #### Importing OS module.
 import os